 The perfect location was found: a building of particular historical significance to the Community, one which has been declared a site of national interest.

 From the end of the eighteenth century to the late nineteenth century, Via del Monte 5-7 had been the Jewish hospital.
 From the beginning of the twentieth century it was used to host the thousands of refugees fleeing Tsarist anti-Semitism and, later, Nazism.
 These refugees left from the port of Trieste to travel to British Palestine or the Americas.
 The building also housed the Jewish Agency, which assisted Jewish emigrants leaving for Eretz Israel.
 In recognition of its role during the two World Wars, the city has earned the epithet of Shaar Zion, Gateway to Zion.

-In 2014–15, the Jewish Community of Trieste undertook a complete restoration.
+In 2014–15, the Jewish Community of Trieste undertook a complete rearrangement of the permanent exhibition.
 The new museum itinerary and texts were devised by Annalisa Di Fant, under the supervision of Tullia Catalan and with the assistance of the scientific committee, namely Stefano Fattorini, Ariel Haddad, Mauro Tabor and Livio Vasieri.